luizbgomide/sovereign/index.md

 - Add an explanation of the grid for combat.
 - Change hit roll to attack roll.
 - Oops.
 Accursed get arts as they level now.
+- Magic weapons add their bonus to Shock.

 #### 2024-07-30
 - Give the spell level headers unique names so the hyperlinks work.